homerhanumat/tridentmoon/content/articles/02-primary.md

 1. inhale: stand up straight
 1. exhale: lower arms, returning to samasthitiḥ

+{{< /collapse >}}

 ### vīrabhadrāsana

 {{<audio src="/audio/virabhadra.m4a" span="3" title="Pronunciation">}}

-*English*: Auspicious Hero Posture[^virabhadra]
+*English*: Auspicious Hero Posture

-*Note*:  *vīra* = hero, warrior.  *bhadra* = blessed, auspicious.

-[^virabhadra]: "Vīrabhadra" is the name of an incarnation of Śiva.  <a href="https://www.sanskrit-lexicon.uni-koeln.de/scans/MWScan/2020/web/webtc/indexcaller.php" target="_blank">Monier-Williams</a> says:
+*Note*:  *vīra* = hero, warrior.  *bhadra* = blessed, auspicious".
+Vīrabhadra" is the name of an incarnation of Śiva.  <a href="https://www.sanskrit-lexicon.uni-koeln.de/scans/MWScan/2020/web/webtc/indexcaller.php" target="_blank">Monier-Williams</a> says:

 >... in the Vāyu-Purāṇa he is said to have been created from Śiva's mouth in order to spoil the sacrifice of Dakṣa, and is described as having a thousand heads, a thousand eyes, a thousand feet, and wielding a thousand clubs; his appearance is fierce and terrific, he is clothed in a tiger's skin dripping with blood, and he bears a blazing bow and battle-axe; in another Purāṇa he is described as produced from a drop of Śiva's sweat.

+{{< collapse id="vira" label="Performance" >}}

 There are two phases:  A and B.

 Entering vinyāsa into A (4):